CodepediaOrg/codepediaorg.github.io/_posts/2017-03-19-How-to-get-the-title-of-a-remote-web-page-using-javascript-and-nodejs.md

 ---
 layout: post
 title: How to get the title of a remote web page using javascript and NodeJS
-description: "This post presents how to use web scraping with Cheerio in a NodeJS backend to retrieve the title and the meta description of a bookmark added in www.codingmarks.org"
+description: "This post presents how to use web scraping with Cheerio in a NodeJS backend to retrieve the title and the meta description of a bookmark added to www.bookmarks.dev"
 author: ama
 permalink: /ama/how-to-get-the-title-of-a-remote-web-page-using-javascript-and-nodejs
 published: true